What you need to know about exams (ABRSM)

-For more information on practical exam marking scheme, click here
+For more information on practical exam marking criteria, click here

-For practical exams from grade 1 to 5, there are no pre-requisites to taking these exams.
+For practical and performance grade exams from grade 1 to 5, there are no pre-requisites to taking these exams.
 Candidates registering for grades 6, 7 and 8 must have already passed one of the following qualifications:

 • ABRSM Grade 5 Theory (or above)